SwiftUIX/SwiftUIX/README.md

 ### Window

-- `View#windowOverlay(isKeyAndVisible:content:)` - Makes a window key and visible when a given condition is true.
+- `View/windowOverlay(isKeyAndVisible:content:)` - Makes a window key and visible when a given condition is true.

 # Contributing